The Landscape of GPU-Centric Communication: Vendor Mechanisms

 \subsubsection{\textbf{GPUDirect RDMA}}

 With the introduction of GPUDirect RDMA in CUDA 5.0, direct communication between NVIDIA GPUs across nodes became feasible.
 GPUDirect RDMA facilitates a direct communication channel between GPUs and third-party devices through standard PCIe features.
 The technology exposes segments of GPU memory on the PCIe memory resource, referred to as the Base Address Register (BAR) region.
 This enables NICs to directly read/write GPU memory without routing through the host \cite{GPUDirect-RDMA}.
 Analogously, AMD offers ROCm RDMA (previously called ROCnRDMA) \cite{ROCnRDMA, ROCK-Kernel-Driver}.
 GPUDirect RDMA provides several optimizations to the data path, namely by eliminating additional copies to host memory, reducing inherent latencies stemming from GPU-NIC interaction, increasing bandwidth and reducing CPU overhead.
-Support for GPUDirect RDMA has been integrated into several leading communication libraries including \textit{GPU-aware} MPI implementations, NCCL and NVSHMEM.